 Screening is important before starting any tutoring program.

-Placement screening is conducted for all students before beginning any Reading Success Plus program.
+A placement assessment is conducted for all students before beginning any Reading Success Plus program.

 - Interview with one or both parents/guardians.

-- Administer screening tests.
+- Administer screening assessments.

 - Share findings with parents/guardians.